 for love is of God;

 True love finds its origin in God and derives it from Him.
 We cannot love with the standard of God’s love without the filling of the Holy Spirit.
-God the Holy Spirit is the true source of love.
+God, the Holy Spirit, is the true source of love.
 Love for God means that we love all genuine Christians.
 Christians love because it is their spiritual nature to love.
-We are able to love because we are born of God.
+We can love because we are born of God.

 Christians should love one another for two reasons: 1) love is of God, and 2) God is love (next verse).
 The nature of Christian love flows out of the God of love.